 DON’T make the classic signature mistakes

 However, many entrepreneurs have long, unwieldy, or – worst of all – out of date signatures that actually negatively impact their business.
+Email signatures with too many links could also trigger a spam label on their email too, which would drastically lower open rates and everything else.

 DO thank the customer for emailing (even if they are complaining)